Ericusick/Telecom_Customer_Churn/README.md

 ## Recommendations

 After looking at the model, I would recommend:
-- Increase the auality of customer services care to decrease the likelihood of being called multiple times
+- Increase the quality of customer services care to decrease the likelihood of being called multiple times
 - Provide a decreasing or dicount charge rate after hitting a cap of 240 call minutes instead of a flat rate or increasing charge.
 - Give out some rewards or benefits for customers for their account length overtime to promote customer loyalty.